bb4/bb4-website/README.md

 # applets
 This project manages the content deployed to [barrybecker4.com/applets](http://barrybecker4.com/applet_index_en.html).

-## What is in this project?

-This project contains a some miscellaneous stuff that needs to be cleaned up or split out, but the major items are:
-- imagebreeder: Allows you to use a genetic algorithm to apply image transformations in a creative way.
-- Subprojects:
-  - imageproc: Experiments using java2d (derived from code in Java 2d Graphics from Knudsen)
-  - webdeployment: code to deploy applets from all my other projects to [my website](http://barrybecker4.com)

 ## Steps to build applet projects:

 1. Building requires java, git, and (optionally) intellij or eclipse.
-  - Install java JDK 1.8 or higher from http://www.oracle.com/technetwork/java/javase/downloads.
+  - Install java JDK 1.8 (but no higher) from http://www.oracle.com/technetwork/java/javase/downloads.
   - Install the latest Intellij (free community edition version) from http://www.jetbrains.com/idea/
   - Gradle wrapper is used now, so it is not necessary to install gradle.
 2. Get the source